 We will also call you to let them know that you have late items.

-If if you are returning an item and have a transcript hold on your account, please let the person at the check-out desk know that you have a transcript hold.
+If you are returning an item, please let the person at the check-out desk know that it is a late or lost item.

 Step 1: Verbal Consultation

 Within 90 days of the date that the charges were incurred, speak with the Circulation Supervisor and explain why you believe the charges should be reduced or dismissed.